 These triangles above are used to help us remember the formula.
 Sometimes, we might need to solve for distance or time instead of speed.
 Therefore, we need to know how to rearrange the formula to work out the various subjects.

 Calculate the speed of a jogger who covered a distance of 60 m in 20 s.

 Velocity is a vector quantity because it takes into account magnitude and direction.
 For example, if a car is driving at 50 miles per hour (mph) west.
 It takes into account how fast the car is going (50 mph) and the direction (west).

 To calculate velocity, we replace the scalar quantity of distance travelled with the vector quantity of displacement.
 This allows us to get the value of velocity, with the equation:

 Do not confuse the S in both equations.

-Let’s use the example we used for speed, but this time we are calculating the velocity.
+Let’s use the example we used for speed, but this time calculate the velocity.